 As all investments come with risks, hedge funds also carry market risks even if the manager may try to mitigate such risks through different hedging strategies.

-Hence, it is important for investors to be aware of the investment risk relating to hedge funds and select funds which have a strong and proven performance track record.
+Hence, investors need to be aware of the investment risk relating to hedge funds and select funds which have a strong and proven performance track record.

-Despite the benefits that hedge funds can bring to building a diversified portfolio, investing in hedge funds has traditionally been reserved for high net worth private banking or institutional investors.
-In addition, the minimum investment into a single hedge fund strategy could be as high as US$100,000.
+Despite the benefits that hedge funds can bring to building a diversified portfolio, investing in hedge funds has traditionally been reserved for high-net-worth private banking or institutional investors.
+The minimum investment into a single hedge fund strategy could be as high as US$100,000.

 <divider><divider>